TommyStarK/Hermes/DOCUMENTATION.md

 ## Hermes TCP API

-Thanks to the Hermes TCP API, you can easily create either asynchronous TCP server or client. s
+Thanks to the Hermes TCP API, you can easily create either TCP server or TCP client.

 ### Socket:

-The TCP socket is a simple abstraction to unix and windows socket.
-It provides the low-level TCP socket features.
+Basic abstraction of the TCP socket features for unix and windows socket.
+The TCP socket is able to perform the basic server-side and client-side operations such as binding the socket and listening on it for the server, or connecting the socket to a given host/service to send or receive data for the client.
+Every operation of the TCP socket is synchronous.

 ```cpp
   #include "Hermes.hpp"